 Don’t spend the day looking for love in all the wrong places and remember that it’s just a day.

-In the meantime, enjoy the love of people who really do love you – love doesn’t always have to be packaged up in the species with a penis.
+In the meantime, enjoy the love of people who really do love you.
+Love doesn’t always have to be packaged up in romantic relationships.

 Love Natalie/NML xxx